earthly/website/blog/_posts/2021-03-11-build-your-own-ngrok-clone.md

 <div class="notice--warning">
 **❗ Don't Forget**

 Be sure to replace `PUBLIC_DNS` with the AWS public DNS name.
 This is _not_ in the initial output from AWS, because the DNS name is not granted until the machine enters a running state.
-You can find itby running `aws ec2 describe-instances --instance-ids $EC2_ID`, where `$EC2_ID` is the ID of the machine you provisioned earlier.
-This ID _can_ be found in the outputwhen you created the instance by running `jq -r '.Instances[0].InstanceId' ec2-output.json`
+You can find it by running `aws ec2 describe-instances --instance-ids $EC2_ID`, where `$EC2_ID` is the ID of the machine you provisioned earlier.
+This ID _can_ be found in the output when you created the instance by running `jq -r '.Instances[0].InstanceId' ec2-output.json`
 </div>

 Save the completed configuration as `/etc/nginx/conf.d/server.conf`.

-Additionally, NGINX doesn't quite handle the lengthy public DNS names that AWS hands out, so you'll need to increase `server_names_hash_bucket_size` to the next power of 2, which is `128`.
+Additionally, Nginx doesn't quite handle the lengthy public DNS names that AWS hands out, so you'll need to increase `server_names_hash_bucket_size` to the next power of 2, which is `128`.
 To do this, add `server_names_hash_bucket_size 128` to `/etc/nginx/nginx.conf`, in the `http` section.

-Now that NGINX is configured, start it, and exit your SSH session.
+Now that Nginx is configured, start it, and exit your SSH session.

     ❯ sudo service nginx start